LivePersonInc/developer-center/README.md

 #### Updating/Creating Headers

-Jekyll uses a [front-matter](https://jekyllrb.com/docs/frontmatter/) to arrange the various documents in the site under a hierarchy or navigation.
+Jekyll uses a [front-matter](https://jekyllrb.com/docs/frontmatter/) to arrange and define the various documents in the site.
 This is the text which appears in between the "---" at the top of each document.
-It's technically a YAML snippet, so all YAML formatting and rules apply to it.
+It's technically a YAML snippet, so all [YAML formatting](http://www.yamllint.com/) and rules apply to it.
 Our headers are usually comprised of the following key/value pairs:

 * `title`: this is the name of the page that will appear at the top of the document. **DEPRECATED, use `pagename` instead.
 All other rules above apply.**